-META has 41 holdings that include companies developing the essential infrastructure for the metaverse.
+METV has 41 holdings that include companies developing the essential infrastructure for the metaverse.
 Other businesses featured in the ETF focus on content development and experience.
 Gaming platforms, cloud solutions, computing components and social network stocks account for almost 70% of total holdings.

 The top ten names comprise around 55% of it total net assets, which amount to $440 million.
 Among the leading names on the roster are Nvidia (NASDAQ:NVDA), Roblox and Meta Platforms.

-META hit an all-time high of $16.70 today.
+METV hit an all-time high of $16.70 today.
 It is up roughly 13% over the past 30 days.
 Buy-and-hold investors could consider investing around $15.

 Metaverse Stocks: Unity Software (U)

 Unity Software operates a software platform that helps game designers create and monetize real-time 3D content for mobile phones, tablets, consoles, PCs and VR devices.